 A variation on the Nassau.
 Rather than use the front 9 and back 9 there are 3 bets during the eighteen holes.
-One bet on the first 6 holes, one bet on the second 6 holes and the third bet on the final 6 holes.
+One bet on the first 6 holes, one bet on the second 6 and the third bet on the final 6.
 You could then have a bet if you wish on the round as well.

-In this game mulligans replace your handicap.
+In this game, mulligans replace your handicap.
 Before the round, you would decide whether you are using full, 3/4 or 2/3 of the handicaps.
-The players then have so many mulligans.
+Everyone can then have so many mulligans.
 Everyone plays off scratch and the lowest score wins.
 There would normally be additional rules such as you can’t use a mulligan on the first tee and you can’t replay the same shot more than once.

-In this format, the pair would take the first 6 holes as better-ball, the next 6 holes as greensomes and the final 6 holes they would play as a foursome.
+In this format, the pair would take the first 6 holes as better ball, the next 6 as greensomes and the final 6 they would use the foursome format.

 Scottish (or strict) Foursomes

-Normally in foursomes, one player tees off on even-numbered holes and the other player tees off on the odd-numbered holes.
+Normally in foursomes, one golfer tees off on even-numbered holes and the other one tees off on odd-numbered ones.
 In strict foursomes the alternate shot format is continuous.

-If player A holes out and player B must play the tee shot on the next hole irrespective of whether it is an odd or even-numbered hole.
+Whoever holes out the other golfer must play the tee shot on the next hole irrespective of whether it is an odd or even-numbered hole.

-It would be possible for you to go many holes without having a tee shot if the other player in your pair kept holing out.
+It would be possible for you to go quite a while without having a tee shot if your partner kept holing out.

 A point is assigned to each hole.
 In order to get the point, you have to win the hole outright.
 If the hole is halved usually people carry over that point to the next hole.
 There is a problem though in that you could conceivably get a run of 16 holes that are halved.
-One player wins the seventeenth and the other player wins the eighteenth.
-So both players have won a single hole but one player ended up winning the skins game 17-1.
+Somebody wins the seventeenth and someone else the eighteenth.
+So both have won a single hole but one ended up winning the skins game 17-1.
 For this reason, some people tend to omit tied holes.
-Points are only handed out outright wins.
+Points are only awarded for outright wins.

 You could also vary this by assigning more points the further in the round you go.
-E.g. holes 1 to 6 are worth one point holes 7 to 12 are worth two points and holes 13 to 18 are worth three points.
+E.g. holes 1 to 6 are worth one point, 7 to 12 are worth two and 13 to 18 are worth three.
 It will increase the pressure as the round goes on particularly if points are carried over for tied holes.

 With handicaps now going up to fifty-four, this could start to get a bit messy!